Asqatasun/Asqatasun-Sonar-Plugin/docs/run-with-sonar-runner.md

-# Run Tanaguru analysis with the SonarQube Runner
+# Run Asqatasun analysis with the SonarQube Runner

 You can have all the details about usage and set-up in the [official *Analyzing with SonarQube Runner* page](http://docs.sonarqube.org/display/SONAR/Analyzing+with+SonarQube+Runner).

 ## Concrete example

-Let's give an example of a *sonar-project.properties* file that can be used to perform an analysis with the Tanaguru plugin.
+Let's give an example of a *sonar-project.properties* file that can be used to perform an analysis with the Asqatasun plugin.

 ``` php
 # Required metadata